 What do you like to do outside of work?

 Some of my favorite past times include: Cheering on my family of awesome athletes, teaching the occasional yoga class, and guessing the tasting notes of a coffee bean.
 I’ve been known to organize the shopping list by grocery store aisle only to be at the grocery store without it.
-I routinely fall in love with products that are discontinued.
+I routinely fall in love with products that then become discontinued.